DOC DMC MACAU & HONG KONG

-- Check that the DMC understands your culture in order to combine excellent operational and creative services in the relevant city in accordance with your culture.
+- Check that the DMC understands your culture in order to combine excellent operational and creative services in your destination, that respect your culture.

 - Do they belong to an industry association such as SITE or MPI?
 This will show their understanding of industry issues and the differences between leisure tourism and business tourism.

 - Interview them!
-You both need to know and trust each other – talk to them and get a feel for how they “function”.
+You both need to know and trust each other – talk with them and get to know their work ethic.
 Do you like them?
 Do you trust them with your reputation and your best clients?

 - Use them properly – think “value” rather than “cost” – they should not just be an order-taker, they should be your partner.
 Beware the venue-finder that claims to be a DMC – they will simply be order-takers or (worse) sell you what they want rather than what you need.